koroltony/AccuScope/AccuScope Final Distribution/README.md

    cd ece188a-arthrex
    ```

-   **For Windows users: Run installer.bat to automatically load all dependencies and create a venv if you don't have one already**
+   **For Windows users: Run installer.bat to automatically load all dependencies and create a venv if you don't have one already** Once you have done this, you should be able to run the main gui file with no issues.

 2. **Create a virtual environment (optional but recommended)**: